 For other students:

-- Non-credit fees have not been finalised yet for 2020/21 but are currently £340 for the year.
+- Non-credit fees for 2021/22 are currently £340 for the year.
 This will be billed to your student account during November.

 - PGR students: If your School is going to fund your IWLP module please get the

 signed by your School Director of Teaching & Learning.
 Those not being PGR agreement form

 funded will be charged £340 to their student account in November.

 - Staff: All staff are required to pay for their IWLP module.
 The fee is £340.
 If your School/Dept

 are willing to fund your module, please complete and return the Staff agreement form